 Articles

 Getting the right category for your product is key.
 It helps with REACH rules, keeps data safe, and follows ethical standards.
-Companies need to check their products closely to meet REACH and keep customers safe.
+Companies need to check their products closely to meet REACH and keep customers safe, especially as the regulations evolve.

 REACH Compliance: Steps for Businesses

 For businesses in the European Union, achieving REACH compliance is key.
 It involves several important steps.
-First, companies must figure out their role in the supply chain and what products they handle.
+First, companies must figure out their role in the supply chain and what products they handle, recognizing that the scope will expand under the forthcoming REACH Recast.

 Keeping up with compliance is the next step.
 This means checking supply chains and products for banned chemicals.
 Companies need to get info from suppliers and might need to test to confirm the presence and amount of restricted substances.
-Remember, substances on the Substances of Very High Concern (SVHC) list can’t be more than 0.1% of the product’s weight in the EU.
+Remember, substances on the Substances of Very High Concern (SVHC) list can’t be more than 0.1% of the product’s weight in the EU, and companies have an enhanced obligation to update dossiers immediately when SVHC status or new hazard data emerges.

 Good communication in the supply chain is vital for REACH compliance.
 Companies must share safe use info to buyers if their products have substances from the ECHA Candidate List over 0.1% by weight.
-It’s important to keep an eye on REACH compliance rules as they can change.
+It’s important to keep an eye on REACH compliance rules as they can change, particularly with the introduction of Digital Product Passports that will enhance the traceability and communication of chemical information.

-By following these steps, businesses can meet REACH compliance and avoid big fines, up to $130,000 per issue.
+By following these steps, businesses can meet REACH compliance and avoid big fines.
+Non-compliance can lead to significant penalties, which will be further harmonized and strengthened across the EU under the upcoming Recast.
 Being compliant not only opens doors to EU markets but also boosts a company’s reputation for following the rules.

 Registration Process and Requirements